Flames’ Tkachuk suspended two games for elbowing Doughty

-Calgary Flames forward Matthew Tkachuk was suspended for two games by the NHL on Monday night for elbowing Los Angeles Kings defenceman Drew Doughty.
+Calgary Flames forward Matthew Tkachuk was suspended for two games by the NHLfor elbowing Los Angeles Kings defenceman Drew Doughty.

+Tkachuk will miss Calgary’s upcoming games Tuesday at the Washington Capitals and Thursday at the Nashville Predators.
+The NHL’s department of player safety announced the suspension Monday night.

 The play occurred late in the first period of Sunday’s game between the Flames and Kings.